hyperledger/fabric-sdk-node/docs/tutorials/network-config.md

   - queryByChaincode

-### Get an EventHub
+### When monitoring for events
-Working with an event hub will not changed when a connection profile configuration has been loaded.
-A new method has been added to the fabric client to simplify setting up of an EventHub object.
-Use the following to get an EventHub object that will be setup to work with the named peer's event hub as defined in the connection profile configuration.
+Working with an channel-based event hub will not changed when a connection profile configuration has been loaded.
+A new method has been added to the fabric client to simplify setting up of an ChannelEventHub object.
+Use the following to get an ChannelEventHub object that will be setup to work with the named peer's channel-based event hub.
 ```
-var eventhub = client.getEventHub('peer0.org1.example.com');
+var chanel_event_hub = channel.newChannelEventHub('peer0.org1.example.com');
 ```
 Notice how the parameter to the call is the name of the peer.
-All other settings to create an event hub are defined by the connection profile configuration under the peer by that name.
+All settings to create an channel-based event hub are defined by the connection profile configuration under the peer by that name.
 ```
 peer0.org1.example.com:
   url: grpcs://localhost:7051
-  eventUrl: grpcs://localhost:7053
   grpcOptions:
 	ssl-target-name-override: peer0.org1.example.com
 	grpc.keepalive_time_ms: 600000
   tlsCACerts:
 	path: test/fixtures/channel/crypto-config/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tlscacerts/org1.example.com-cert.pem
 ```
 The following will be a list of event hubs that are within the 'Org1' organization.
-All peers referenced by an organization that have the `eventUrl` defined will be returned in the list.
+All peers referenced by an organization that the 'eventSource' set to true.
 ```
-var event_hubs = client.getEventHubsForOrg('Org1');
+var channel_event_hubs = channel.getChannelEventHubsForOrg('Org1');
 ```

-The following will be a list of event hubs that are within the organization of the client section of the connection profile.
+The following will be a list of channel-based event hubs that are within the organization defined in the client section of the connection profile.
 ```
-var event_hubs = client.getEventHubsForOrg();
+var channel_event_hubs = channel.getChannelEventHubsForOrg();
 ```
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.